RibbonHeartU/TF2-Improved-ctf/README.md

 sm_ictf_enable - Set to 0 to disable ICTF.
 Set to 1 to enable.
 (Default: 1)
 sm_ictf_flag_time - Sets the initial time, in seconds, until the flag is returned.
 (Default: 30) sm_ictf_cap_multiplier - Determines how much capping players effect the return time, as a decimal representing percentage.
 (Default: 0.6) sm_ictf_cap_radius - Determines the distance, in hammer units, from the flag players can return it.
 Changes the ring visual to match.
-(Default: 175.0)
+(Default: 100.0) sm_ictf_hud_text - Enables/disables on-screen text for a flag's capture rate (Default: 1)
 ```

 ## Planned features
 - Document a changelog
 - Wider gamemode support